baudisgroup/segment-liftover/manual.md

 Each line of the file should be the path of an input file, nothing else should be in this file.

-All the required options are still needed to generated the direcotry stucture and distinguish segment/probe files.
+All the required options are still needed to generated the directory structure and distinguish segment/probe files.

 ### test mode
 ```